Tom, Dick, and Mary

-Tom, Dick and Mary, also known as 90 Bristol Court: Tom, Dick and Mary, is an American situation comedy that aired on NBC from October 5, 1964 until January 4, 1965.
+Tom, Dick and Mary, also known as 90 Bristol Court: Tom, Dick and Mary, is an American sitcom that aired on NBC from October 5, 1964 until January 4, 1965.
 It was one of three separate comedies set in the same Los Angeles, California, apartment complex and broadcast under the collective title 90 Bristol Court.
 Tom, Dick and Mary was canceled after only 13 episodes aired.

 Synopsis

 Newlyweds Tom and Mary Gentry live together in a new apartment in a fashionable apartment complex at 90 Bristol Court in Los Angeles, California.
 They cannot afford the apartment on their combined salaries as a medical intern and a medical secretary, respectively, at Valley General Hospital, so Tom's best friend Dick Moran, a swinging bachelor who also is an intern at Valley General, moves in to share expenses with them.
 Dick often becomes an irritant to the newlyweds as he intrudes on their privacy and "plays the field" in the world of romance.
 Dr. Krevoy is the chief of staff at the hospital, and Cliff Murdock is the building superintendent and handyman at 90 Bristol Court.